Keysight/infrastructure/README.md

       bandwidth:
         gbps: 100
       description: 100 Gbps ethernet link.
+device_instances:
+  host:
+    name: host
+    count: 4
+    device: generic_host
+  rack_switch:
+    name: rack_switch
+    count: 1
+    device: generic_switch
+connections:
+  - host.0.nic.0.100Gbps.rack_switch.0.port.0
+  - host.1.nic.0.100Gbps.rack_switch.0.port.1
+  - host.2.nic.0.100Gbps.rack_switch.0.port.2
+  - host.3.nic.0.100Gbps.rack_switch.0.port.3
 ```

-## Extending Infrastructure as a Graph
+## Binding Logical Infrastructure with Physical Attributes

-The main intent of infra.proto is to define and design a network fabric.
+The main intent of infra.proto is to define and design a logical network fabric.
 This allows end users to define the devices as nodes and links as edges.
 The data model also allows us to define and design devices by allowing us to add links and components present in the device.
-This also models the device internals as a graph and a subgraph if we look it from the whole infrastructure aspect.
+This also models the device internals as a subgraph.

-Since the infra.proto allows us to define the network infrastructure, a new data model (annotate.proto) was necessary to allow and define various bindings which may be suitable to multiple use cases.
-This data model allows to add/bind/annotate various infrastructure elements.
-This allows to add:
+Another data model: annotate.proto allow to define and bind various physical network parameters with the logical infrastructure.
+The user can bind:

 - Vendor specific data
 - More qualities of the infrastructure
 - Attach certain device performance attributes, like: - Latency - Routing tables
   and helps add more context and content to infrastructure elements.

-The core intent is to decouple various bindings with infrastructure, separating the concerns of designing the infrastructure with additional data which may not be relevant to external use-cases.
+The core intent is to decouple various bindings with infrastructure, separating the concerns of designing the logical infrastructure with additional data which may not be relevant to external use-cases.
 This allows the ability to share the infrastructure without the worry and hassle to separate unwanted data or data.

 Lets annotate device type to our previous example: